Lamb Fat Crispy Potatoes

-There’s just about nothing more satisfying that a bowl of crispy potatoes, and I should know, I’ve sold thousands of pounds of them in restaurants over the course of my career.
-One of the keys chefs have for making the most delicious crispy potatoes possible is animal fat, in this case rendered lamb or goat tallow.
+There’s just about nothing more satisfying that a bowl of crispy lamb fat potatoes, and I should know, I’ve sold thousands of pounds of them in restaurants over the course of my career.
+One of the keys chefs have for making the most delicious crispy potatoes possible is animal fat, in this case rendered lamb or goat tallow, also duck fat and goose fat are excellent too.

-Contrary to what modern media would have us believe, rendered, all-natural animal fats are good for us, and can make up an important part of a healthy diet.
-Fat from grass fed animals should be higher in healthy omega-3 fatty acids too, which make it even better.
+Contrary to what modern media would have us believe, rendered, all-natural animal fats are good for us, and make up an important part of a healthy diet.
+Fat from grass fed animals should be higher in healthy omega-3 fatty acids too.

 Tallow is delicious